Canary Wharf: Corporations and agencies

 Canary Wharf contains around 16000000 sqft of office and retail space, of which around 7900000 sqft (about 49%) is owned by Canary Wharf Group.
 Around 105,000 people work in Canary Wharf, and it is home to the world or European headquarters of numerous major banks, professional services firms, and media organisations, including Barclays, Citigroup, Clifford Chance, Credit Suisse, Ernst & Young, Fitch Ratings, HSBC, Infosys, JPMorgan Chase, KPMG, MetLife, Moody's, Morgan Stanley, Royal Bank of Canada, Deutsche Bank, S&P Global, Skadden, Arps, Slate, Meagher & Flom, State Street, The Economist Group, and Thomson Reuters.
 Until 2018, Canary Wharf also hosted two European Union agencies, European Medicines Agency and European Banking Authority, that moved to Amsterdam and Paris respectively due to Brexit.

+There is a "Government hub" office at 10 South Colonnade, which houses over 6,000 civil servants from eight departments of the Government of the United Kingdom.